lisabardelli/CV/README.md

 - Working for customer-centric approach enabled by technology companies helps me to develop good communication skills and the ability to identify and correctly interpret Stakeholders' needs and expectations and avoid miscommunication.

-- During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectly way of communcating and and capacity to work collaboratively with others.
+- During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectively way of communicating and capacity to work collaboratively with others

 - I led Makers Final Project demonstrating teamwork and communication skills.
 I have adapted myself to take into the account the feelings of others.
-This bring to avoid any potential conflict ensuring that an optimal working environment is maintained.
+This helped avoid any potential conflict ensuring that an optimal working environment is maintained.

 ***
 ## <a name="techskills">Tech Skills</a>